MATCHMAKER

 The definition can be viewed here.

-These frequently asked questions (below) are based on members’ questions, adapted to be of a more general application, about the new Public Affairs Code.
+These frequently asked questions (below) are based on members’ questions, adapted to be of a more general application, about the Public Affairs Code.
 Members with other questions are invited to contact our Senior Public Affairs and Policy Manager on Louise.Whatham@prca.org.uk These are for general guidance only and cannot be relied upon in the event of a complaint.

 Q. Why define public affairs?